jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 Putting it all together was a straighforward process, although I did accidentally pull out the factory-installed guide for the rear brake line and had to fish the hydraulic hose through the frame unassisted (home-bike-mechanic achievement unlocked!)
-I ran into a small issue with the frame insert where the rear brake hose enters behind the head tube.
-I had already screwed the insert back into the frame, and I needed to pull the hose a bit to get some slack to hammer in the insert.
-The design of the insert is such that it seems it can snag the hose, and it ended up slicing into the plastic, outer housing and peeling off a big section.
-I had to re-run a new length of hose (this time making sure to not screw down the insert until I had everything connected on either end).
-Not a disaster, but this could be avoided if the frame inserts had the edges rounded off a bit.
+I ran into a small issue with the little plate that screw into the frame to adapt the opening where the rear brake hose enters behind the head tube.
+I had already tightened the plate back onto the frame, and I needed to pull the hose a bit to get some slack to hammer in the little insert you put at the end of the hydraulic hose.
+The design of the plate is such that it seems it can snag the hose, and it ended up slicing into the plastic, outer housing and peeling off a big section.
+I had to re-run a new length of hose (this time making sure to not screw down the plate until I had everything connected on either end).
+Not a disaster, but this could be avoided if the frame plates had their edges rounded off a bit.

 </section>